strawberry-graphql/strawberry-django/docs/guide/permissions.md

 !!! note

-    The `HasObjPerm` extension requires having an
+    The `HasSourcePerm` and `HasRetvalPerm` require having an [authentication backend](https://docs.djangoproject.com/en/4.2/topics/auth/customizing/)
-    [authentication backend](https://docs.djangoproject.com/en/4.2/topics/auth/customizing/)
     which supports resolving object permissions.
-This lib is works out of the box with [django-guardian](https://django-guardian.readthedocs.io/en/stable/), so if you are
+This lib works out of the box with [django-guardian](https://django-guardian.readthedocs.io/en/stable/), so if you are
     using it you don't need to do anything else.